Algoma—Manitoulin—Kapuskasing: Geography

 The district includes the eastern, northern and central parts of Algoma District, the extreme northwestern part and extreme southwestern part of Sudbury District, the extreme southeastern part of Thunder Bay District, all of Manitoulin District, and western Cochrane District along the Trans Canada highway.
 Large communities include Elliot Lake, Kapuskasing, Hearst, Espanola, Wawa, Manitouwadge, Blind River, Sables-Spanish Rivers, Chapleau, and Northeastern Manitoulin and the Islands.
-The area is 103,364 km^{2}.
+The area is 103,364 km2.

 History

 Algoma was created in the British North America Act and consisted of the Provisional Judicial District of Algoma District.
 In 1882, the district consisted of the area between the Provisional Thunder Bay District and the Province of Manitoba.
 In 1892, it consisted of all areas of Ontario west of the Nipissing electoral district, and also included Manitoulin Island and the islands around it.
 The district was abolished in 1903 when it was redistributed into Algoma East and Algoma West ridings.

 A new Algoma district was created from Algoma East and Algoma West in 1966.
 It consisted of most of Algoma District except the extreme north and northwestern portions, and Sault Ste.
 Marie.
 It also included Manitoulin Island, nearby islands, and the southwestern corner of Sudbury.
 In 1976, the district was expanded to the north, and to include the suburbs of Sault Ste.
 Marie, Whitefish River Indian Reserve, and more of the southwestern part of Sudbury District.

 In 1987, it was expanded to include part of the city of Sault Ste.
 Marie, the part of Rankin Indian Reserve within city limits, more of western Sudbury District, all of Manitoulin District, and much of southcentral Sudbury District.
 There were also some boundary changes in the north part of the Algoma district.

 In 1996, the district consisted of all of Algoma District except Sault Ste.
 Marie, the northwestern corner and the southwestern corner of Sudbury District, Manitoulin District, and the southeastern corner of Thunder Bay District.

 In 1997, the name of the district was changed to Algoma—Manitoulin.

 The current electoral district was created in 2003.
 71.7% of the population of the riding came from Algoma—Manitoulin, and 28.3% from Timmins-James Bay.
 Several small parts of the former riding went to Nickel Belt and Sault Ste.
 Marie ridings.

 The riding later gained territory from Sault Ste.
 Marie and Nickel Belt during the 2012 electoral redistribution.